nexly-learning-solutions/suggesify/README.md

 📄 **Checking Logs**

 You can view the log file under `Debug/HIP_nvcc/suggestify.log`.
 This log is useful for identifying bugs and other issues.

-📚 **Documentation**

-Detailed documentation regarding suggestify's functionalities, APIs, and other aspects can be found in the `docs` directory.

-🤝 **Contributing**

-We encourage contributions from the community to improve and extend suggestify's capabilities.
-If you're interested in contributing, please refer to the Contribution Guidelines for more information.

-📄 **License**

-suggestify is licensed under the Apache License 2.0.
-Please review the license for details on usage and distribution rights.